RTSII/spr-hoa/QUICK_ADMIN_SETUP.md

-# Quick Admin Setup Guide
+# Quick Admin Setup

+**2025-07-27 Update:**
+- All major errors are fixed and project builds successfully.
+- Directory and Inbox are luxury-branded and fully functional.
+- See README for details.
+- For troubleshooting, see DEV_SERVER_TROUBLESHOOTING.md.
+ Guide

 ## Step 1: Run the Admin SQL Script